KiFi85/et-tladp/README.md

 ## Introduction
 The *Eye Tracking Tasks Library and Data Processing* (et-tladp) project includes 3 Windows desktop applications used for the creation of a tasks library and the processing of eye tracking data.
 The tasks library contains all the relevant information about a task, its associated images and areas of interest (AOIs) within each image.
 This is then referenced during data processing, allowing for the application of a spatial filter to detect AOI hits.
-The data processing app *EyeTrackRunTask* has been written to handle data output from Birkbeck's [Task Engine](https://sites.google.com/site/taskenginedoc/)
+The data processing app *EyeTrackRunTask* has been written specifically to process data output from Birkbeck's [Task Engine](https://sites.google.com/site/taskenginedoc/) using a Tobii X60 eye tracker.
+Task Engine uses [Tobii analytics SDK](http://developer.tobiipro.com/).
+Currently *EyeTrackRunTask* can only be used with these data outputs.

 ## Key features